clojure-north/clojure-north-site/script/speakers/kapil-reddy.md

  :title "Creating and evolving contracts with Clojure.spec" :image "kapil-reddy.jpg"}

-In this talk Kapil will talk about how they have built a production ready high scale pub sub websockets system with Clojure.
-You will learn Hhw Clojure can enable building really complex systems with simple code.
+In this talk Kapil will talk about how he has built a production ready high scale pub sub websockets system with Clojure.
+You will learn how Clojure can enable building really complex systems with simple code.

 ---